Zornell/rpi-screen-calibration/README.md

 `xinput list`.

 The rotate script is a wrapper for the ansible playbook.
-It takes one argument which is the number of 90 degree turns the display will be rotatet (counter-clockwise).
+It takes one argument which is the number of 90 degree turns the display will be rotated (counter-clockwise).

 ## Further reading